AeroPython/aeropy/aeropy/Xfoil_Interaction/README.md

 Execute the main.py file in order to start the algorithm.
 The main control paraparameters are defined here, and secondary parameters will be automatically calculated.

-It will randomly generate 30 profiles and test if they are viable, those wich aren't will be regenerated until they are.

-They will be analiced with xfoil, and scored and sorted depending on the values they achieve.

-Then, the best 3 will be selected as parents for the next generation.

 More info:
 https://docs.google.com/presentation/d/1_78ilFL-nbuN5KB5FmNeo-EIZly1PjqxqIB-ant-GfM/edit?usp=sharing